-Since 1989, United Arts has been on a mission to enrich communities by investing in arts, science and history.
+Since 1989, United Arts has been on a mission to inspire and enrich communities by strengthening arts, science, history, and culture through strategic collaborations and investments.

 Funding is just one piece of the puzzle.
 To truly make art thrive, United Arts has built programs that help bring the arts to everyone — programs that bolster curriculums, champion relevancy, and advocate to local governments.